simoncblyth/j/issues/junoPMTOpticalModel.rst

 * UGLY : for every G4FastStep lots of lookups and model rejig because indices depend in wavelength
 * it would be more efficient and cleaner for the model to hold arrays of properties for all wavelengths

+  * the reason is that are having to do the lookups for every steps of every photon
+  * of course would need to do lookups from the arrays, but at least that would prevent rebuilding the model from scratch

 ::